 - a.
-Director and/or Compliance Inspector(s): - Arrangements will be made for the Director and/or Compliance Inspector(s) to attend training seminars, workshops, etc., conducted by the State of Tennessee or other agencies. - Reference materials, manuals, equipment, etc., deemed necessary for use in conducting compliance inspections, conducting local training, wiring technical reports, and informing officials, supervisors, and employees of the existence of safety and health hazards will be furnished. - b.
-All Employees (including Managers and Supervisory personnel):
+Safety Director and/or Inspector(s): - 1.
+Arrangements will be made for the Safety Director and/or Inspector(s) to attend training seminars, workshops, etc., conducted by the State of Tennessee or other agencies.
+A list of Seminars can be obtained. - Access will be made to reference materials such as 29 CFR 1910 General Industry Regulations; 29 CFR 1926 Construction Industry Regulations; The Rules of Tennessee Department of Labor and Workforce Development Occupational Safety and Health, and other equipment/supplies, deemed necessary for use in conducting compliance inspections, conducting local training, wiring technical reports, and informing officials, supervisors, and employees of the existence of safety and health hazards will be furnished.

+b.
+All Employees (including supervisory personnel):